UTS-RI/SDF_cuda/README.md

 # SDF_cuda
-SDF computation on CUDA (look at my [other implementation on CPU](https://github.com/rFalque/voxelization_and_sdf) if you want some illustration -- as a side note kdtree are really efficient ... faster than this code but that method is not exact for meshes with very large triangles).
+SDF computation on CUDA (look at my [other implementation on CPU](https://github.com/rFalque/voxelization_and_sdf) if you want some illustrations -- as a side note kdtree are really efficient ... faster than this code but that method is not exact for meshes with very large triangles).

 ## What is it?
 Example of distance function computation using CUDA.
 The code is pretty minimalistic and the main files to look at are: